pneisen/.plan/README.md

   * Keith sent me this [xkcd comic](http://xkcd.com/1768/).
 Some good advice there.
   * Chris and I were both looking for a way to color or underline links in a pandoc generated pdf.
 I found the urlcolor option for LaTeX.
 This is how I am generating pdfs now: `pandoc -V geometry=margin=0.5in -V mainfont=Arial -V fontsize=12pt -V urlcolor=cyan -f markdown_github -o test.pdf test.md`
   * Read a Hacker News comment about **urgency** vs **importance**.
 Their example was planning things way ahead so you don't get caught up in day to day urgencies.
 "You can lose a random Saturday to your todo list, but if you have tickets to fly to Europe, that is going to take precedence."
 Makes me think I need to plan some camping and activities now for this summer. #todo
+  * Wow!
+Gitlab has a [container registry](https://about.gitlab.com/2016/05/23/gitlab-container-registry/). #look